David Shrager: Career

 Shrager was a founding member of Trial Lawyers for Public Justice (now known as Public Justice Foundation), and was a principal founder of the Pennsylvania Trial Lawyers Association (now the Pennsylvania Association for Justice and served as president (1971–1972).
 A lifetime member of the Association of Trial Lawyers of America, he served as president (1983–1984), and also as president of the Roscoe Pound Foundation (1985–1988), which works to preserve access to the civil-justice system.
 An expert in medical negligence claims, Shrager testified in 1984 and 1986 before the United States Senate Committee on Health, Education, Labor and Pensions about Medical malpractice in the United States.

 Although a leading opponent of No-Fault Insurance, Shrager later edited the definitive treatise on the Pennsylvania No-Fault Motor Vehicle Act.
 He was also co-author of The Quotable Lawyer.
 He established a Foundation, which supports artists and arts programs for disadvantaged children, as well as an endowment for research and patient care at the Hospital of the University of Pennsylvania.

 Shrager graduated from the University of Pennsylvania in 1957, and from the University of Pennsylvania Law School in 1960.
 At Penn he was president of the debate society, an All-Ivy League fencing champion for epee, and a member of Phi Beta Kappa.
 After graduating from the law school, he began his legal career at what became the Philadelphia law firm of Farage & Shrager.
 Later he was the senior partner of Shrager, McDaid, Loftus, Flum & Spivey, and finally Shrager, Spivey & Sachs.
 The firm he founded is now called Shrager & Sachs.

 Notable cases

 Notable cases for which he served as court-appointed lead counsel include a national class action on behalf of thousands of hemophiliacs with HIV-related illness.
 In addition, he conducted multi-district litigation on behalf of healthcare workers with latex allergy.

-In a 1987 lawsuit against the City of Philadelphia, Shrager represented the father of Michael Ward, aka Birdie Africa, the sole child survivor of the much-publicized 1985 MOVE bombing and fire in Philadelphia for injuries suffered in the fire.
+In a 1987 lawsuit against the City of Philadelphia, Shrager represented the father of Michael Ward, Birdie Africa, the sole child survivor of the much-publicized 1985 MOVE bombing and fire in Philadelphia for injuries suffered in the fire.
 Under a 1996 settlement agreement, the Wards received $840,000.